tianyilim/tianyilim/README.md

 I was also involved in Imperial's [Formula Student Artificial Intelligence](https://www.imeche.org/events/formula-student/team-information/fs-ai) competition where we hope to get our vehicle to autonomously detect and drive around a closed circuit demarcated by cones.
 Check out the organization on [LinkedIn](https://www.linkedin.com/company/imperial-driverless/?trk=similar-pages) and [GitHub](https://github.com/Imperial-Driverless).

-I'll be heading to Prague for the IEEE RAS Summer School 2022 on Multi-Robot Systems in August.
-If you see me there, say hi 😀
+I was also in Prague for the IEEE RAS Summer School 2022 on Multi-Robot Systems in August.
+It was a blast!

 ### Stats for Nerds
 <!--START_SECTION:waka-->